 COER became the organization the 'jet lovers' loved to hate.
-Its all vo9lunteer board members had their patriotism questioned and were sometimes subjected to threats.
-COER supporters were marginalized by public officials who were reluctant to challenge the Navy.
+Its all vo9lunteer board members had their patriotism questioned and were sometimes subjected to threats.91 COER supporters were marginalized by public officials that were reluctant to challenge the Navy.